- Home

 Climate Change Survey

-Our recent Climate Change Survey asked what our community currently knows, what it thinks it needs to know, and what should be done about climate change and by whom.
+Our Climate Change Survey of 2020-2021 asked what our community currently knows, what it thinks it needs to know, and what should be done about climate change and by whom.
 The survey also assessed the community’s willingness to commit to action to mitigate climate change.
 The key takeaways were the majority of Boxborough residents believe climate change is real, they want to learn more, and take action.
 They believe Government, Business, and Community partnerships should lead the way to mitigate the harmful effects that make us vulnerable.
+Summary of results is here.

 Bay State Textile Recycling